Mara-Li/obsidian-dataview-properties/README.md

 - Automatic cleanup of the frontmatter when the Dataview field is removed (optional)
 - Lowercase & ignore accents for values and fields recognition
 - Granular options to convert to properties list.
+- Exclude file with a frontmatter key or by path.

 > [!WARNING]
 > The Dataview plugin must be installed and activated in your Obsidian vault.